 - have high cholesterol or triglycerides (fat in your blood)

 - are pregnant or plan to become pregnant.
 You must use an effective method of birth control during treatment and for 12 weeks after you stop treatment with RAPAMUNE.
 Tell your doctor right away if you become pregnant or think you are pregnant while taking RAPAMUNE.

-Tell your doctor about all the medicines you take, including prescription and nonprescription medicines, vitamins and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.
 Using RAPAMUNE with certain medicines may affect each other causing serious side effects.

 RAPAMUNE may affect the way other medicines work, and other medicines may affect how RAPAMUNE works.

 Especially tell your doctor if you take:

 - a medicine to lower your cholesterol or triglycerides

 - cyclosporine (including Gengraf, Neoral, Sandimmune) or tacrolimus (Prograf) or other medicines that suppress the immune system